Using Dux-Soup and Raspberry Pi to help manage multiple LinkedIn accounts

 Voila!
 You can now use Dux-Soup as usual.
 For optimal performance we would recommend running one Dux-Soup account per Raspberry Pi.

 Utilizing multiple LinkedIn accounts at the same time is a great way to increase your outreach and focus on lead generation for business growth - and this is an area Dux-Soup have perfected!
-So, why don’t you give it a go and try Dux-Soup Turbo for 7 days, free of charge?
+So, why don’t you give it a go and try Dux-Soup for free?

 Should you have any further questions, feel free to contact Dux-Soup support at email@example.com and we will be happy to help!